01 — What It Is

 Behavioral patterns — the fingerprint of how you spend, not just what you spend — are the highest-sensitivity data class.
 A behavioral fingerprint is unique.
 It is specific to you in a way that your name alone is not.
 Two people can share a name; no two people spend exactly the same way across time.
 This is what makes behavioral pattern data so powerful for personalization, and so sensitive when it leaves your control.

-Responsible AI finance design treats sensitivity as a design constraint.
+A responsible AI personal finance app treats sensitivity as a design constraint.
 The question is not "what can we collect?" but "what do we need at each sensitivity level, and what safeguards apply at each level?"
 Apps that conflate low-sensitivity and high-sensitivity data in the same collection pipeline are not making a design oversight — they are making a choice to treat all data as equivalent, which it is not.
+(For a clear-eyed look at where the technology still falls short, see the limits of AI in personal finance.)

-Most privacy conversations in fintech focus on data breaches because they are the most visible and legally actionable risk.
-But breach is not the most common privacy threat you face when using AI finance apps — it is simply the most newsworthy.
-Understanding the full risk landscape requires looking at four distinct threat categories.
+AI personal finance apps can be safe — but safety depends entirely on the app, not the category.
+Most privacy conversations focus on data breaches because they are the most visible and legally actionable risk.
+But breach is not the most common privacy threat you face — it is simply the most newsworthy.
+Understanding the full risk landscape requires looking at four distinct threat categories before you trust any AI personal finance app with a year of your transactions.

 Data Breach Risk